PeakIndicators/Getting-Started-On-Azure-ML/Documents/How-to-productionize-your-Azure-ML-model.md

 The deployment tasks are defined as:

 ###### _Release Pipeline 1 - Tasks - Example_
-This deployment is an example of deploying a model into an Azure Container Instance, often used for non-Production environments
+This deployment is an example of deploying a model into an Azure Container Instance, often used for non-Production environments.

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/devops10.png)

 ###### _Release Pipeline 2 - Tasks - Example_
-This deployment is an example of deploying a model into an Azure Kubernetes Service, often used for Production environments
+This deployment is an example of deploying a model into an Azure Kubernetes Service, often used for Production environments.

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/devops14.PNG)

 **Notes:**
 * Once again the above represents examples of release pipelines, those can, should and need to be adapted to the organization rules, policies and demands.
-* The flow for train, validate and deploy the within Azure DevOps can be defined as:
+* The flow for training, validating and deploying a model within Azure DevOps can be defined as:

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/devops16.PNG)

 #### Monitor the Model
 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/devops15.PNG)

 Once the model is deployed, the data scientist wants to be able to collect metrics on the model.
-He/She wants to ascertain that the model is drifting from its objective and that the inference is useful for the business.
+The user wants to ascertain that the model is drifting from its objective and that the inference is useful for the business.
 This means the need of capturing a lot of metrics and analyze them.
 Azure Machine Learning enables this tracking of metrics for the model is a very efficient manner.
 The central model registry becomes the one place where all this hosted.

 <<<<< ADD FELICITY WORK HERE >>>>>>>